Skip to main content

 When a column loads items from multiple projects, new items created from that column are saved in the first listed project.
 To force new items into the current project, add createInCurrentDocument:

 When createInCurrentDocument is not set, the system uses the first project listed in the project parameter for saving new items.
-Reorder the project list to control the default save target.
+Reorder the project list — or place $projectId first — to control the default save target.

 Dynamic Configuration via Configuration Properties

-For portable configurations that work across different project environments, use Risksheet Configuration Properties to dynamically resolve project IDs, link roles, and types:
+For portable configurations that work across different project environments, use Risksheet configuration properties to dynamically resolve project IDs, link roles, and types in the sheet configuration:

-This pattern reads values from the project’s Risksheet Configuration Properties with fallback defaults, eliminating hardcoded project IDs.
-It makes configurations portable when deploying the same Risksheet template across multiple projects.
+This pattern reads values from the project’s Risksheet configuration properties with fallback defaults, eliminating hardcoded project IDs.
+It makes the sheet configuration portable when deploying the same Risksheet template across multiple projects.

 Cross-Project Work Item Operations